hoo29/keycloak-client-authz/README.md

 The plugin releases are formed of two versions `x.x.x-y.y.y` where `x.x.x` is they Keycloak version this plugin was built against and `y.y.y` is the semantic version of the plugin.
 Details of the plugin version can be found in the [CHANGELOG](./CHANGELOG.md).

+The Keycloak version does not change the plugin jar itself as no Keycloak components are bundled.
+All of the dependencies have a `scope` of `provided`.
+Building against a specific version is used as a means to check the Keycloak SPI has not changed.

+This plugin will likely work with any Keycloak version as the Authenticator SPI is fairly stable, although still marked as internal.

 # installation

 The compiled plugin is available at the project's [releases page](https://github.com/hoo29/keycloak-client-authz/releases).